 In a household, a budget is a plan that can be easily modified.
 If one member of the household gets a bonus, for example, the family can spend more money than it had originally budgeted.
 Business budgeting operates in much the same way: if sales are up, the business can spend more than budgeted to buy new inventory.
 This is one of the major ways in which governmental budgeting differs from other budgets.
 Budgets for local governments are a plan for spending, but they also have the force of law.
-In Sedgwick County, no department can spend more than is budgeted for the department.
+In Sedgwick County, no division can spend more than is budgeted for the division.
 If more is needed, a budget adjustment or amendment must be approved.

 Kansas statutes require annual budgets to be legally adopted for all fund types unless exempted by a specific statute.
 Financial commitments cannot exceed the total amount of the adopted budget.
-Sedgwick County policy further restricts budgetary spending by requiring the break down of individual departments and funds into specific expenditure categories such as Personnel and Contractual Services.
-Allocations for funds and departments cannot exceed the approved and budgeted amount in any of the expenditure categories.
-The only method to increase funding after the budget is approved is through a transfer from one class or program to another.
+Sedgwick County policy further restricts budgetary spending by requiring the breakdown of individual divisions and funds into specific expenditure categories such as personnel and contractual services.
+Allocations for funds and divisions cannot exceed the approved and budgeted amount in any of the expenditure categories.
+The only method to increase funding after the budget is approved is through a transfer from one category or program to another.